nammayatri/nammayatri/Backend/README.md

 #### Nix

-[Nix](https://nixos.asia/en/nix) is central to building and developing the Namamayatri project.
-To prepare your system for a pleasant Nix-based development, follow these four steps:
+[Nix](https://nixos.asia/en/nix) is central to building and developing the [Namamayatri][nammayatri] project.
+To prepare your system for a pleasant [Nix-based development](https://nixos.asia/en/dev), follow these four steps:

 1. [Install **Nix**](https://nixos.asia/en/install)
 1. Run `nix run nixpkgs#nix-health github:nammayatri/nammayatri` and make sure that everything is green (✅)